Azure/azure-storage-cpp/CONTRIBUTING.md

 #### Open Solution
-Open the project from Visual Studio using **File->Open->Project/Solution...** and navigating to the `Microsoft.WindowsAzure.Storage.v140.sln` (for Visual Studio 2015) or `Microsoft.WindowsAzure.Storage.v120.sln` (for Visual Studio 2013) solution file in the repo base folder.
+Open the project from Visual Studio using **File->Open->Project/Solution...** and navigate to the `Microsoft.WindowsAzure.Storage.v140.sln` (for Visual Studio 2015) or `Microsoft.WindowsAzure.Storage.v120.sln` (for Visual Studio 2013) solution file in the repo base folder.
 The dependent library Casablanca will be installed by NuGet upon building.